The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Completeness Measurement and Prediction Pipeline

 i.e., the probability that a cluster with a specified set of properties will be included in the catalogue.

 The remaining choice to make is for which sets of intrinsic cluster properties to carry out this procedure.
 As noted above, for the $i^{\mathrm{th}}$ cluster the parameter vector is

-where $M_i$, $T_i$, and $A_{V,i}$ denote the intrinsic mass, extinction, and age, respectively, and $\mathbf{m}_i = \{ m_{i,f} \}_{f \in \mathcal{F}}$ represents the synthetic photometric vector across the observed filter set $\mathcal{F}$.
+where $M_i$, $T_i$, and $A_{V,i}$ denote the intrinsic mass, age, and extinction, respectively, and $\mathbf{m}_i = \{ m_{i,f} \}_{f \in \mathcal{F}}$ represents the synthetic photometric vector across the observed filter set $\mathcal{F}$.
+One could also add metallicity, or chemical abundances more broadly, as an additional intrinsic property, but for the purpose of this study we will assume that the metallicity is uniform across the population; we discuss the reasons for making this assumption, and its implications, in \autoref{ssec:metallicity}.
 In principle we could explore both the full set of elements of $\boldsymbol{\theta}$ and any subset thereof.
 In practice, however, not all combinations of elements are useful, and thus here we will focus on two cases: one where $\boldsymbol{\theta}$ includes only the physical parameters $(\log M_i, \log T_i, A_{V,i})$ and one where it includes only the photometric parameters $\mathbf{m}_i$.
 Each of these has a different use case: the mapping from physical parameters to completeness is the key quantity required if we wish to make completeness corrections on a distribution of clusters for which we have already estimated the mass, age, and extinction, while the mapping from photometric parameters to completeness is what we require in order to carry out forward modelling to compare a proposed theoretical cluster population to the observations.
 We will explore both cases in what follows.